beda-software/fhirsnake/README.md

 ## How it works?
 The server reads all `yaml` and `json` files from `resources` directory.
-Rsources directory should have subdirectories with names equal resource types:
+Resources directory should have subdirectories with names equal resource types:
 ```markdown
 resources/
 ├── Patient/